alan-turing-institute/climate-informatics-2024/speakers.md

 ---

-We are excited to host a wonderful list of speakers in the Open Science Room.
+We are excited to host a wonderful list of speakers for Climate Informatics 2024.
-They will be contributing to Panel Discussions and Table Talks.
+They will be contributing to Keynotes, Panel Discussions, and Research Talks.

-Click on a speaker below to see their bio and talk details.
+Click on a speaker below to see their bio. <mark> Abstract details coming soon!</mark>

-Emergent sessions are spontaneous in nature, so speaker will not appear in advanced in this page!

 <br>